LindseySully/streaming-02-multiple-processes/README.md

 ### Learn More

 Check out Wikipedia's article on deadlock and other sources to learn how to prevent and avoid locking issues in concurrent processes.

+### Reflection:
+This process highlights the potential pitfalls but also the capabilities of multi-processing.
+With the task duration increased we run into errors that would lead to dataloss because the database is locked while another process is running.
+However, if the task duration is slimmed down then we do not encounter those issues.